LedgerHQ/ragger/doc/tutorial.rst

   need several pages to be displayed (hence needs navigation buttons).

-``Ragger`` replicates these Use Cases, and provides more meaningful methods on top of that.
+``Ragger`` replicates these Use Cases, and provides more meaningful methods on top of them.
 Using Use Cases is very similar to Layouts; they need to be declared as attribute of a class using the :py:class:`MetaScreen` metaclass, and start with ``use_case_``: